Ascension Day 2018 and 2019

-Ascension Day in Germany commemorates Jesus’s ascension to heaven and is celebrated 40 days after Easter and will always fall on a Thursday.
+Ascension Day in Germany commemorates Jesus’s ascension to heaven and is celebrated 40 days after Easter.
+It always fall on a Thursday.
 In 2018, Ascension Day is on 10 May.

 |2018||10 May||Thu||Ascension Day||National|

 According to accounts in Luke, Matthew and Mark in the Bible, on the days after his resurrection, Jesus was seen by his followers, but on this particular day, the Apostles were asked to wait by Jesus on Mount Olives for the Holy Spirit.
 In that moment, those people saw Jesus rise into the sky.
 Two angels soon appeared and told the people that Jesus would come back.

 In Germany, this holiday has been declared an official public holiday and celebrated since 1936.
 Mostly celebrated by Catholics, this day begins with church services.
 The Easter candle is put out and marches involving torches and banners are common.

 The International Charlemagne Prize is given to a person who has donated much of their time to peace and helping others in the community.
 This ceremony takes place in Aachen because when King Charlemagne was in rule, he worked hard to create peace among different groups of people around him.
 This Prize is in memory of his hard work and is given out on this day as a reminder that hope and peace are possible.